language string Option: multi

 To transcribe audio from a file on your computer that contains multiple languages, run the following cURL command in a terminal or your favorite API client.

-To transcribe an audio stream, initiate a websocket connection, including the parameter language=multi
+To transcribe an audio stream, initiate a websocket connection, including the parameter language=multi.
+For instance:

 When the file is finished processing, you’ll receive a JSON response that has the following basic structure: